IamLunchbox/powerdns-cli/README.md

 ## Todos
 The following features are on the roadmap:
-1. Compatibility with PowerDNS Auth 5.0
-2. Management of slave zones
+1. Ability to import json files
-3. Docker container with powerdns-cli.
+2. Docker container
-4. Porting this to Ansible.
+3. Ansible module